Finnish National Socialist Labor Organisation: Vapaa Suomi

 The organ of the movement, Vapaa Suomi (Free Finland), appeared in 1940–1944.
 The newspaper had an office in Helsinki on Kasarmikatu.
 Café Aunus was also located on the premises.
 Vapaa Suomi had a Swedish-language sister publication, Ny Tid.

 The magazine was assisted by poet Bertel Gripenberg, professor Johannes Öhquist and Y. W. Jalander, among others.
 Author Kaarlo Nuorvala was the editor-in-chief of the magazine for a while in the summer of 1942.
 Harry Donner, the largest financier of Vapaa Suomi, donated about half a million marks to it.
 The magazine was also supported with large sums by Tampella and Arabia.

 Young Realm Builders

 SKT's youth organization Young Realm Builders (Nuoret Valtakunnan Rakentajat, NVR) was founded in the autumn of 1940.
 The NVR was intended initially for 8–21 year olds and after registration (1943) for over 15 year olds.
 Upon joining, members made a sworn promise of decency and loyalty to leadership and the nation.
 The organization also had support especially among the youth of Kymenlaakso.

 In 1943, the organization was led by Mauri Jalava.
-In the summer of 1943, NVR founded a youth labor camp in Luopioinen under the leadership of Jalava.
+In the summer of 1943, the NVR founded a youth labor camp in Luopioinen under the leadership of Jalava.
 According to its rules, the purpose of the NVR was to strengthen the national and political cohesion of Finnish youth.
 In particular, the organization sought to increase the youth compulsory work duties and military training.